Nutritional properties of turmeric (Curcuma longa L.)

 – Arthritis.
 In people with rheumatoid arthritis, turmeric has improved flexibility and reduced inflammation of the joints.

-* More information about the medicinal properties of turmeric in the listing above.
+* More information about the medicinal properties of turmeric.

 How is turmeric used?